-- 3. Around the Connecticut Scenic Rte.
+coastal loop - 3.
+Around the Connecticut Scenic Rte.
 154 "Coastal Loop Road"; - 4.
 Within the U.S. Rte.
-1 "Boston Post Road Corridor," the Ferry Point Loop, and Schoolhouse Road to Connecticut State Route 153; and - 5.
+1 "Boston Post Road Corridor", the Ferry Point Loop, and Schoolhouse Road to Connecticut State Route 153; and - 5.
 Along the Main Street "Town Center" and its environs as deemed appropriate by the Commission.

 - B. Construction.
-Except as stated below, sidewalks will be installed in accordance with the Town of Old Saybrook Regulations for Public Improvements. - 1.
-Sidewalks in the Town Center and pedestrian nodes of the Boston Post Road will be constructed of brick or colored, stenciled Portland cement concrete unless specified otherwise by the Town of Old Saybrook Regulations for Public Improvements.
+Except as stated below, sidewalks will be installed in accordance with the Town of Old Saybrook Regulations for Public Improvements. - Sidewalks in the Town Center and pedestrian nodes of the Boston Post Road will be constructed of brick or colored, stamped Portland cement concrete.

-- 2. Sidewalks along the Boston Post Road outside of the pedestrian nodes will be constructed of Portland cement concrete and lined with brick or colored, stenciled concrete along the edge. - 3.
+- 2. Sidewalks along the Boston Post Road outside of the pedestrian nodes will be constructed of Portland cement concrete and lined with brick or colored, stamped concrete along the edge. - 3.
 Sidewalks, elsewhere, will be constructed of Portland cement concrete. - 4.
-There will be a minimum clear passage of thirty-six inches (36") under all circumstances of pedestrian ways; minimum sidewalk widths as little as four feet (4') only under constraining circumstances; five feet (5') elsewhere; and eight feet (8') in the Town Center and other areas of intense pedestrian activity. - 5.
+There will be a minimum clear passage of thirty-six inches (36") under all circumstances of pedestrian ways; minimum sidewalk widths as little as four feet (4') only under constraining ircumstances; five feet (5') elsewhere; and eight feet (8') in the Town Center and other areas of intense pedestrian activity. - 5.
 There will be five-foot (5') square "passing areas" at intervals of no more than two hundred feet (200') when the sidewalk width is less than sixty inches (60"). - 6.
 Sidewalks will be carried across driveways, preferably at sidewalk height.